Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Melanomas tend to grow in stages:

-Have any suspicious lesion checked immediately, especially if it has grown quickly or is partially flat and partially raised.
+Any suspicious lesion should be checked immediately, especially if it has grown quickly or is partially flat and partially raised.

 Common sites of melanoma in men include: